USB Circuit Diagramsvoltage converter

 USB Converter Schematic Circuit Diagram

-Does this sound familiar: you buy a small piece of equipment, such as a programming & debugging interface for a microcontrol-ler, and you have to use a dunky AC wall adapter to supply it with power?
-It’s even worse when you’re travelling and there’s no mains socket anywhere in sight.
-Of course, you can use the USB bus directly as a power source if the supply voltage is 5 V. If you need a higher voltage, you can use the USB converter described here.
-This small switch-mode step-up converter can gener-ate an output voltage of up to 15 V with a maximum output current of 150 mA.
-The 1M3578 is a general-purpose switch-mode voltage converter.
-Figure 1 shows its intemal block diagram.
-Here we use it as a step-up converter.
-The circuit diagram in Figure 2 shows the necessary compo-nents.
+You purchase a small device, like a programming and debugging interface for a microcontroller, only to find that it requires a bulky AC wall adapter for power?
+The inconvenience escalates when you’re on the go and there’s no electrical outlet in sight.
+Fortunately, you can directly utilize the USB bus as a power source if the required voltage is 5 V. For higher voltages, the USB converter detailed here comes into play.
+This compact switch-mode step-up converter can produce an output voltage of up to 15 V with a maximum output current of 150 mA.
+The 1M3578 functions as a versatile switch-mode voltage converter, and its internal block diagram is depicted in Figure 1.
+In this context, we utilize it as a step-up converter, as illustrated in the circuit diagram presented in Figure 2.

 USB Converter Schematic Circuit Diagram 1